browserengineering/book/book/invalidation.md

 [^unless-createelement]: Unless you've implemented Exercises 9-2 and 9-3,
     in which case they can also be "detached" elements.

-16-4 *Descendant bits for style*.
+16-4 *Descendant flags for style*.
 Add descendant dirty flags for `style` information, so that the `style` phase doesn't need to traverse nodes whose styles are unchanged.